g-cassie/g-cassie.github.io/docs/_posts/2021-10-30-django-pants-tutorial-pt1.markdown

 Normally in Pants, each directory represents a single target.
-This establishes a nice balance between the boilerplate of BUILD files and keeping targets narrowly scoped (you could theoretically have one target that includes all the files in your app but it would kind of defeat the whole purpose of pants).
+This establishes a nice balance between the boilerplate of BUILD files and keeping targets narrowly scoped (you could theoretically have one target that includes all the files in your app but it would kind of defeat the whole purpose of Pants).
 With templates, the benefits of narrow modules are reduced (they are just static files that don't get evaluated unless explicitly used).
 As a result, we are just going to make a single target at the top of the templates directory to include all html files.